dersimn/owrtwifi2mqtt/README.md

 ### Install the MQTT client

+Install the packages

+- `mosquitto-client`
+- `coreutils-nohup`

-Install the package `mosquitto-client` with either luci or opkg.
+with either luci or opkg.

 ### Create user (optional)